the-mikedavis/coerce.kak/README.md

 For example, to implement SHOUT_CASE, one may simply run the snake_case coersion on a selection and then type `~`.

-These can be added à la carte by adding a hook to the `ModuleLoaded` like
+These can be added à la carte to your own configuration by adding a hook to the `ModuleLoaded` like so:
-so:

 ```kak
 hook global ModuleLoaded coerce %{